zhengrenjie/gmvc/.wiki/2-Parameter-Resolver.md

 You might ask where does gmvc get the origin value from.
 The answer is it is determined by the `param` tag.
 In the above example, we use `param:"Auto"` to let gmvc get the value from multiple place of HTTP text.

 Also, in this case, the `User` parameter also takes `*User`.
 For `Array`, as we use `Json` resolver, it will just use `json.Unmarshal` to resolver the array type, instead of spliting the value by comma `,`, which only works for the primary-type resolver.

+### Context Resolver

+You may have noticed that in every (almost) examples, there is a parameter named `Ctx`.
+It is always recommended to add it to your Action.

+You can have three types of context:

+- `context.Context`
+- `gmvc.GmvcContext`
+- `hertz.RequestContext` or other underlying web framework's context.

+If you want to use the origin HTTP context, it is recommended to use `gmvc.GmvcContext`, where you can get ride of the underlying web framework's context and make your business logic more clear and decoupled with any certain underlying web framework.

+If you only want to do some processing control, like timeout controlling, or logging & tracing , you just need `context.Context`.

+You should use `hertz.RequestContext` or any certain underlying web framework's context only when you really need it.
+Or you are coupling your business logic with a certain underlying web framework.

 ## Custom Resolver